gbo-actual/project_euler/README.md

-# project_euler solutions
+# project_euler

-These are my personal solutions to the Project Euler problems at http://projecteuler.net.
+These are my personal solutions to the problems at http://projecteuler.net.
+My background isn't in software development, but I'm doing these to learn and practice.

-My main language is C++.
-The source for each problem is located either in the root directory or each problem's folder.

-Simple problems like 1 and 2 were quickly compiled on the command line, while the rest were made into NetBeans projects.
-Linux executables for such are in subfolders under <problem>/dist.
+p1-6 were done in C++, but I'm trying to use Python for p7 and beyond.